unicode-org/message-format-wg/exploration/code-mode-introducer.md

 ```

 Pros:
-- Sigil is part of the keyword, not something separate
+- Sigil is part of the keyword, not something separate; note that the
+  need for escaping is reduced by attaching the sigil to the keyword,
+  since `.input` or `.local` or `.match` are unlikely to be message starters
 - Requires minimum additional typing
 - Adds no characters to messages that consist of only a quoted pattern;
   that is, quoting the pattern consists only of adding the `{{`/`}}` quotes